LudovicEspeel/course-object-oriented-programming-with-cpp/docs/d-object-oriented-programming/02-creating-classes/README.md

 In the example above, the name of the file is specified in comments.
 While some programmers do this, mostly it is a bad idea.
 It is a comment that may become misleading and stand in the way of change (changing the name of file if ever needed).
 Every decent editor will display the name of the file you are working in.
 It is only done here to make it more clear to you as a reader of this course.

-The first actual line of code is `#include "point.h"`, an include directive.
+The first actual line of code is `#include "Point.h"`, an include directive.
 It is necessary to include the class definition when defining the methods of that class.

 Next the namespace is stated again.
 This is required as the actual method definition must also be placed inside of the namespace.
 Note again that after the closing curly brace of the namespace `{`, a semicolon `;` is required.